MedetHasanUgurlu/Oracle-Certification/src/main/java/org/medron/annotations/README.md

 # Annotations
-* What exactly is metadata?
-Metadata is data that provides information about other data.
+* _**Metadata**_ is data that provides information about other data.
 Imagine our zoo is having a sale on tickets.
 The attribute data includes the price, the expiration date, and the number of tickets purchased.
 In other words, the attribute data is the transactional information that makes up the ticket sale and its contents.

-  On the other hand, the metadata includes the rules, properties, or relationships surrounding the ticket sales.
-Patrons must buy at least one ticket, as a sale of zero or negative tickets is silly.
-  Maybe the zoo is having a problem with scalpers, so they add a rule that each person can buy a maximum of five tickets a day.
-  These metadata rules describe information about the ticket sale but are not part of the ticket sale.
+### Rule

-* r first rule about annotations: annotations function a lot like interfaces.
-In this example, annotations allow us to mark a class as a ZooAnimal without changing its inheritance structure.
+1) Annotations function a lot like interfaces, annotations allow us to mark without changing its inheritance structure.

-* That brings us to our second rule about annotations: annotations establish relationships that make it easier to manage data about our application.
+2) Annotations establish relationships that make it easier to manage data about our application.
-* *our third rule about annotations: an annotation ascribes custom information on the declaration where it is defined.
+3) The Annotation ascribes custom information on the declaration where it is defined.
-* There's one final rule about annotations you should be familiar
-  with: annotations are optional metadata and by themselves do not do anything.
+4) Annotations are optional metadata and by themselves do not do anything.
 This means you can take a project filled with thousands of annotations and remove all of them, and it will still compile and run, albeit with potentially different behavior at runtime.

-* public @interface Exercise {}  The
-  Exercise annotation is referred to as a marker annotation, since it does not contain any elements
+* marker annotation, since it does not contain any elements

-*
+    public @interface Exercise {
+    }
+* We have mixed.
+That is fine.

+    @Exercise()
-@Exercise() public class Cheetah {}
+    public class Cheetah {}
-@Exercise public class Slot h {}
     @Exercise
+    public class Sloth {}
+    @Exercise
     public class ZooEmployee {}

-Oh no, we've mixed animals and zoo employees!
-That's perfectly fine.
+* It looks a lot like an abstract method.Behind the scenes, the JVM is creating elements as interface methods and annotations as implementations of these interfaces.
 <br>

     public @interface Exercise {
       int hoursPerDay();
     }
-*The syntax for the hoursPerDay() element may seem a little strange at first.
-It looks a lot like an abstract method, although we're calling it an element (or attribute).
-Remember, annotations have their roots in interfaces.
-Behind the scenes, the JVM is creating elements as interface methods and annotations as implementations of these interfaces.
-Luckily, you don't need to worry about those details; the compiler does that for you.

 * Remember, parentheses are optional only if no values are included.